bmrussell/LGBattery/README.md

 ![Screenshot](tray-screenshot.png)

 ## WHAT ITS DOING
-It uses the Python websockets library to watch for battery changed notifications from LG Hub - yeah, sorry, you'll still need that.
+It uses the Python web sockets library to watch for battery changed notifications from LG Hub - yeah, sorry, you'll still need that.

 It puts an icon in the system tray after extracting the battery level icons it needs from `C:\Windows\SystemResources\wpdshext.dll.mun` These are saved in `%APPDATA%\lgbattery`.